 Together, we'll try to provide some helpful guidelines for moving to Orkney and offer tips for negotiating life on a Scottish island.

-I'm no expert, but I have managed to survive the complicated move from America to Orkney, so I know it's possible.
+I'm no expert, but I have managed to survive the complicated move from America to Orkney, the hubbub of visa renewals, successfully sat Life in the UK test and got a UK driver's license ... so I know it's possible.

 I was 49 years old and had raised four children on my own.
 I'd worked myself ragged during some very hard years.
 My kids were all launched into their life adventures.